KibbeWater/Interium-Luas/README.md

 * Buy Logger - Print in chat what you enemies are buying!
 * Health Glow - Changes player glow depending on player HP
 * Interium Plus - Add more customizability like toggles custom background fade when opening menu and more
+* Edgebug Detection - Detect Edgebugs with pinpoint accuracy and play a sound